wp-plugins/zedity/readme.txt

 Create stunning posts and pages super easily, with unprecedented possibilities, 100% visual design and no coding required.

 == Description ==
 Zedity is an innovative content builder to create your posts and pages as naturally as writing on paper!
-With absolutely no coding skill required, creating professional content becomes incredibly easy, quick and with unprecedented possibilities!
+With absolutely no coding skills required, creating professional content becomes incredibly easy and quick for anyone!

 >All users should **update to the latest version 6**.
 Take advantage of the brand new user interface, support for touchscreen devices and many [new features]( https://zedity.com/plugin/wpfeatures ).
 If you're still on versions 5.x, 4.x and other obsolete ones, you're missing a lot!
 We recommend to updated to the latest version 6, it's free!